wp-plugins/nelio-ab-testing/readme.txt

 == Changelog ==

+= 1.5.6 =
+* UI Improvement: list of experiments is now sortable
+* Bug fix: when starting an experiment with multiple goals, the error "Too few parameters" does no longer appear

 = 1.5.5 =
-* Quota Management: you can now increase the available quota from within the plugin!
+* InApp Quota Payment: you can now increase the available quota from within the plugin!

 = 1.5.4 =